 The state ELP aims to develop individual and collective understanding, skills, cultural awareness, motivation, and practice of environmental stewardship.
 The plan offers a set of four broad goals in the categories of K-12 Education, Educator and Administrator Professional Learning, Community Engagement, and Implementation/Funding.

-OSPI is providing funding to support the implementation of environmental literacy projects.
-These grants can fund projects like:
+OSPI, through the Environmental Literacy Grants, is providing funding to support the implementation of projects that increase educators’ capacity to take youth outdoors for learning.
+These are reimbursement grants that can fund projects like: